Water Festival

 "Be sure you are well rested before you go behind the wheel.
 Don't use your phone while drive, and please stop driving if you are drunk or feel sleepy," he said.

+Jamroon also urged motorists to cooperate with officials at checkpoints, adding that the centre had set up more than 2,400 checkpoints across the country.
 Apart from taking the road, many holidaymakers have also opted to fly or take the train.
 According to Chiang Mai Airport deputy director Prapawat Prasertsuwan, the number of daily flights to and from Chiang Mai has been increased from 70 to 86 between April 9 and 17 in order to accommodate the demand.
 Chiang Mai is a popular tourist destination, especially during the Thai New Year.

 Meanwhile, Chiang Mai's train station chief Silrat Meewajee said holidaymakers had been pouring into the province since last weekend, because April 9 had been declared a special public holiday.